cloudnativetrainings/trainings/container_fundamentals/01_hello-docker/README.md

 # Hello Docker

-In this training you will start a container and install a web server into it.
+In this training, you will start a Linux OS container and install a web server into it.

-## Run an ubuntu container
+## Run an Ubuntu container
 ```bash
 docker run -it -p 80:80 ubuntu:20.10
 ```